The purpose of this website is to:

 If the current state of the world according to climate scientists is anything to go by, this century will be cataclysmic.
 Since the 1980s, despite their warnings, global greenhouse gas emissions and atmospheric greenhouse gas concentration have continued to increase.
 As predicted, amplifying feedback processes are now in play which, without intervention, are likely to alter Earth’s climate rapidly (instantaneously on a geological timescale) to a very different state than the one today’s life-forms and human civilisation evolved to adapt to.

 Unfortunately, civilisation’s systems and procedures did not evolve to solve problems this fundamental or this global.
 Our problem this time is that evolution – survival of the most efficient ways to extract value from Earth’s resources – will no longer work.
 Our best hope is to agree a credible plan to secure our safety, and actually follow that plan.

 What can be done now?

 If we are to survive we need to elevate the value of science as a way of measuring and predicting reality, and be willing to question our own tribal prejudices and ideologies.
-For example, the green movement does not recognise that radiation is safe within limits, and that even today’s nuclear power (with fuel in solid pellets that build up internal pressures over 1000 bar) has the safest record of mainstream sources of electricity, as measured in deaths per Terrawatt hour.
-On the other side of the divide a number of very powerful elites do not even recognise the existence of climate change, and have spent $millions denying its existence to the public.
-They are losing the battle but most people still remain lethargic about taking meaningful action.
-Even those who do reduce their carbon footprint are countered by 140 million people (two Thailands) adopting high energy consuming, middle-class lifestyles around the world every year.
-In addition, in the developed world finance ministers have been enacting policies to boost economic growth.
+For example, the green movement does not recognise that radiation is safe within limits, and that even today’s nuclear power (with fuel in solid pellets that build up internal pressures over 1000 bar) has the safest record of all the mainstream sources of electricity, as measured in deaths per Terrawatt hour.
+On the other side of the divide a number of very powerful elites do not even recognise the existence of climate change, and have spent millions of dollars denying its existence to the public.
+They are losing the battle, but most people still remain lethargic about taking meaningful action.
+Even those who do reduce their carbon footprint are countered by finance ministers enacting policies to boost economic growth.